 This is an experimental technology

-As this property is non-standard, it must be used prefixed:
+text-size-adjust property allows control over the text inflation algorithm used on some mobile devices.
+As this property is non-standard, it must be prefixed:

-Browsers on smartphones don't display web pages using the same algorithms as browsers rendering web pages on desktop machines.
-Instead of laying out the web page at the width of the device screen, they lay it out using a viewport that is much wider than the device screen, usually of 800 or 1000 pixels wide.
-One of two possible methods is used to map back to the original device coordinates: either a smaller window is then used to display on the device screen only part of what is actually being rendered, or the viewport is stretched to the size of the device.
+Because many web pages have not been developed with mobile in mind, smartphone browsers differ from desktop browsers in the way they display web pages.
+Instead of laying out the web page at the width of the device screen, they lay it out using a viewport that is much wider than the device screen, usually 800 or 1000 pixels wide.
+To map the wide layout back to the original device size, the browser either shows only part of the whole render, or the viewport is scaled down to fit.

-text-size-adjust property allows Web authors to opt out from this behavior, as Web pages designed to handle small screen widths do not need it.
+text-size-adjust property allows web authors to opt out or modify this behavior, as web pages designed to handle small screen widths do not need it.

 -webkit-text-size-adjustis explicitly set to